95% LTV mortgages and coronavirus

 To get a 95% LTV mortgage you’ll need a 5% deposit.

-As with all mortgages, you’ll also have to show that you can afford it.
+Like all mortgages, you’ll also have to show that you can afford it.

 A lender will also want to make sure that you can afford your mortgage if interest rates rise.